1989 Bhagalpur violence: Background

-Bhagalpur has a history of communal violence, and in 1989, the Hindu-Muslims tensions had escalated during the Muharram and Bisheri Puja festivities in August.
+Bhagalpur has a history of communal violence.
+In 1989, tensions between Hindus and Muslims escalated during the Muharram and Bisheri Puja festivities in August.

-In 1989, as part of the Ram Janmabhoomi campaign, which aimed to construct a Hindu temple at Ayodhya in place of the Babri mosque, the Vishwa Hindu Parishad (VHP) had organized a "Ramshila" procession in Bhagalpur.
+In 1989, as part of the Ram Janmabhoomi campaign, which aimed to construct a Hindu temple at Ayodhya in place of the Babri mosque, the Vishwa Hindu Parishad (VHP) had organized a Ramshila procession in Bhagalpur.
 The procession aimed to collect bricks (shilas) for the proposed Ram temple at Ayodhya.
 One such procession passing through Fatehpur village provoked brickbatting and arson on 22 October.
 Prior to the outbreak of the riots, two false rumors about the killing of Hindu students started circulating: one rumor stated that nearly 200 Hindu university students had been killed by the Muslims, while another rumor stated that 31 Hindu boys had been murdered with their bodies dumped in a well at the Sanskrit College.
-Apart from these, the political and criminal rivalries in the area also played a role in inciting the riots.
+Apart from these, political and criminal rivalries in the area had played a role in inciting the riots.